 Alex: “As far as the fitness benefits are concerned, if you compare it with two other modes of rapid [active] transport, you’ll be looking at running and you’ll be looking at cycling.
 I feel scooting offers a lot more.
 Still, there are other places to get a full holistic training program in, you would need to work through other plains of motion as well [ie. upper body] , but certainly scooting will offer more [than running or cycling] .
-For me, if you work through a mobilization phase, a bit of cool down and stretch after scooting (especially if it’s more than 500 meters) that’s something that can have long benefits for the whole of the lower body.
+For me, if you work through a mobilization phase, a bit of cool down and stretch after scooting (especially if it’s more than 500 metres) that’s something that can have long benefits for the whole of the lower body.
 So it’s more of a compound workload for the lower body as opposed to just targeting a couple of muscle groups.”

 So which muscle groups are we using for scooting?

 Alex: “Looking at the main power driving muscles, within the body so you’re looking at the quads on the front of the leg.
 The hamstrings, that posterior chain is engaged a lot more throughout scooting than it would be in cycling.
-With cycling you generally don’t get to lengthen the leg completely, especially if you’re in the clips.
+With cycling, you generally don’t get to lengthen the leg completely, especially if you’re in the clips.
 With scooting you can drive forwards, you’re working all the way through that sagittal plane, driving your leg forwards and backwards.
 The hip-flexors get the chance to be liberated.
-With cycling you generally keep the knee in front of you, with the hip-flexors you get the chance to open them by [moving] forwards and back.
-It puts different workload on the glutes as well.
+With cycling, you generally keep the knee in front of you, with the hip-flexors you get the chance to open them by [moving] forwards and back.
+It puts a different workload on the glutes as well.
 So you still work the glutes and quads which is great, but I feel you get a little bit more range of motion through the hamstrings [by scooting] .
-The calf, the upper calf, the gastrocnemius and the soleus at the lower base of the back of the calf, certainly get a higher world load as well. “
+The calf, the upper calf, the gastrocnemius and the soleus at the lower base of the back of the calf, certainly get a higher workload as well. “

 Do you have any top tips for those who are just starting out to use scooting as a fitness mode?